laura-ash/recipe-collection/README.md

 As cooking should be a hobby, the website design was intended to be light, playful and enjoyable.

 ### Fonts:
-I chose to use the sans-serif Roboto font for the website.
+I chose to use the sans-serif Montserrat font for the website.
 Sans-serif was a good choice here for readability, and also it would be a less formal font which was suitable here for the playful website design.

 ### Icons: